micrometreuk/haproxy/README.md

 1. Ansible creates the required LXC containers and installs desired software.
-2. Your default browser opens the HAProxy server and refreshes every 5 seconds to display the alternating output of the 2 web servers.
+2. Your default browser opens the HAProxy server and refreshes every 3 seconds to display the alternating output of the 2 web servers.
-3. HAProxy also has a
+3. HAProxy can also provides a statistics report.
+This is opened and displayed in another browser window.

 ### Other interesting tests